Seraaron/agora/srd/Conditions.md

 From then onward, at any time afterwards, **you can regain your [[Ego]]** by _spending that tick_ and either changing the condition to become a [[Circumstances|circumstance]], or erasing it entirely from your character sheet.

-#imp Catharsis does not necessarily 'cure' you of a given condition — more likely, it's a recognition that you've learned to cope with it, and can metaphorically _move on_ from it — the baggage stays with you, but you're stronger for it.
+#important Catharsis does not necessarily 'cure' you of a given condition — more likely, it's a recognition that you've learned to cope with it, and can _move on_ from it — the baggage stays with you, but you're stronger for it.

 ---